The NFL may be known as America’s game, but it is enjoyed worldwide. Keep reading to learn more about the growing popularity of the NFL in Europe.

 It worked the same way as the International Series works now - two NFL teams are sent over to the location to play.
 The only difference is the American Bowl was in the pre-season, while the International Series is part of the regular season.

 The American Bowl was competed between 1986 to 2005.
-It started in London, but after the first three years proved to be a success, they took it more worldwide.
+It started in London at Wembley Stadium.
+After the first three years proved to be a success, they took it worldwide.

 Japan was next.
 In 1989, two games were played on the 6th of August, one in London and the other in Tokyo.